scelis/twine/README.md

 	$ twine consume-string-file /path/to/strings.txt Localizable.strings --lang ja
 	$ twine consume-string-file /path/to/strings.txt es.xml

+#### `consume-all-string-files`

+This command reads in a folder containing many `.strings` or `.xml` files.
+These files should be in a standard folder hierarchy so that twine knows the language of each file.
+When combined with the `--developer-language` and `--consume-all` flags, this command is a great way to create your initial strings data file from an existing iOS or Android project.
+Just make sure that you create a blank strings.txt file, first!

+	$ twine consume-all-string-files strings.txt Resources/Locales --developer-language en --consume-all

 #### `generate-loc-drop`

 This command is a convenient way to generate a zip file containing files created by the `generate-string-file` command.
 It is often used for creating a single zip containing a large number of strings in all languages which you can then hand off to your translation team.